-Take a trip back in time at the National Railway Museum, where they have millions of artefacts ranging from photos to coins and uniforms, as well as some of the biggest locomotives in history.
-From the Shinkasen, the only Japanese bullet train outside of Japan, to the Eurostar, the fastest train in the UK, there are some amazing machines here, as well as a few with royal links, like Queen Victoria’s ‘palace on wheels’.
+Take a trip back in time at the National Railway Museum, where you can discover all manner of locomotive-related artefacts, like sepia photos, old coins and uniforms, as well as some of the biggest trains in the world from throughout history.
+From the Shinkasen, the only Japanese bullet train outside of Japan, to the Eurostar, the fastest train that runs in the UK, there are loads of examples of engineering brilliance kept here, as well as a few with royal links, like Queen Victoria’s own ‘palace on wheels’.

-National Railway Museum, Leeman Rd, York, North Yorkshire, YO26 4XJ.Cover image credit: Peppermint Creative
+National Railway Museum, Leeman Road, York, North Yorkshire, YO26 4XJ.Cover image credit: Peppermint Creative